teachingaway/teachingaway.github.io/_posts/2014-01-01-term-sheets-seed-and-series-a.md

 ## Brad Feld’s Term Sheet Series (2005)

-An updated version of this series is available in Feld’s 2013 book, "Venture Deals."
+Brad Feld of the Foundry Group detailed all of common term sheet provisions in this 2005 series of blog posts.
+He published an updated version in his 2012 book, "[Venture Deals](http://www.amazon.com/Venture-Deals-Smarter-Lawyer-Capitalist/dp/1118443616)."

 [Anti-Dilution](http://feld.com/archives/2005/03/term-sheet-anti-dilution.html) - protects investors from dilution in a down-round by (essentially) issuing them more shares.
 A "full ratchet" anti-dilution provision is a red flag.